USA supports India’s bid for a permanent seat in the UNSC

 History of India and a permanent seat in the UNSC

 Not many people know that India had a chance to become a permanent member of the United Nations Security Council during the 1950s and 1960s.
 The permanent seat was offered to India by the United States and the then USSR quite a few times, but unfortunately, Prime Minister Nehru declined it multiple times, saying that India wanted to stay out of this and remain non-aligned.
 This proved to be a mistake.
-Nehru even suggested that China should receive the permanent seat in the UNSC, stating that China was more deserving as it was a very old civilization.
+Nehru even suggested that China should receive a permanent seat in the UNSC, stating that China was more deserving as it was a very old civilization.
 This later turned out to be a blunder by Nehru’s government.
 The United Nations took our PM’s suggestion and offered China the permanent seat, which the Chinese accepted without hesitation.
 China’s People’s Republic Party was seen as the official representative of China and not the Republic of China, which now represents Taiwan.
 The seat was officially awarded to China in 1971.

 India lost the golden opportunity to become a part of the most important council in the world.
 When the Indian government realized its mistake, it was too late, as whenever India’s name was put forward for a permanent seat in the UNSC, China used its veto option against India and has continued to do so at every opportunity.
 China knows the importance of the permanent seat in the UNSC and the veto power that comes with it.
 China also recognizes that India’s inclusion goes against its national interest.
-India has been fighting for its chance to become a permanent member since the 1970s, but unfortunately, the situation has not changed and doesn’t seem likely to change in the near future.
+India has been fighting for its chance to become a permanent member since the 1970s, but unfortunately, the situation has not changed and doesn’t seem likely to change shortly.

 The veto power in the UNSC allows a permanent member to unilaterally stop an official action or bill.